Eastern Band of Cherokee Indians: Gaming relations with North Carolina

-In 1988, the United States Congress passed the Indian Gaming Regulatory Act (IGRA), which allowed federally recognized tribes to establish casinos on tribal property.
+In 1988, the U.S. Congress passed the Indian Gaming Regulatory Act, which allowed federally recognized tribes to establish casinos on tribal property.
 Under the act, tribes are limited to offer casino games that correspond to the existing level of gaming allowed under state law.
-North Carolina was unique in permitting the Cherokee to establish a casino offering Class III gaming in 1994, well before the state allowed a lottery.
+North Carolina was unique in permitting the Cherokees to establish a casino offering Class III gaming in 1994, well before the state allowed a lottery.
 The typical pattern has been for states to offer a lottery, followed by an agreement between the state and the Indian tribe to allow establishment of a casino or other form of gaming operation.

 The first major casino in North Carolina, Harrah's Cherokee (in partnership with Caesars Entertainment), was opened on Qualla Boundary on November 13, 1997.
 The casino was the result of nearly ten years of negotiations among tribal, state, and federal officials.
-Principal Chief Jonathan "Ed" Taylor, North Carolina Lead Liaison and Chief Negotiator David T. McCoy, and Governor Jim Hunt had developed a plan for a casino that would meet state laws, and satisfy local and tribal concerns.
-It opened during the tenure of Principal Chief Joyce Dugan (1995-1999).
+Principal Chief Jonathan Taylor, North Carolina Lead Liaison and Chief Negotiator David T. McCoy, and Governor Jim Hunt had developed a plan for a casino that would meet state laws and satisfy local and tribal concerns.
+It opened during the tenure of Principal Chief Joyce Dugan.

 Tribal leaders wanted to be able to offer more than bingo and other Class I forms of gambling, to attract larger crowds and generate greater revenue.
 The tribe had previously opened a small casino offering forms of video poker and electronic bingo.
-This had been challenged by the Asheville, North Carolina U.S. Attorney on the grounds that the tribe was offering a form of gambling that was not legal elsewhere in North Carolina.
+This had been challenged by the Asheville, North Carolina, U.S. Attorney on the grounds that the tribe was offering a form of gambling that was not legal elsewhere in North Carolina.
 The tribe wanted to ensure agreements with the state to prevent such problems.